mffiedler/svt-case-doc/atomic/containerized_pbench.md

 # #copy
 ```

-We can see ssh config is crucial here because it connects to cluster instance by 2022 port.
+We can see ssh config is crucial here because ssh connects to cluster instances via 2022 port.
-That port is actually served by pbench-agent pods on those instance.
+That port is actually served by pbench-agent pods on those instances.
+Pbench also uses ssh to send commands on those instances.

 ```sh
 # ssh ip-172-31-21-233.us-west-2.compute.internal